 they mistake empathizing with a bird locked in a cage with knowledge about sexism, about male privilege, about patriarchy.

-they think that because they can speak for animals without being called out by animals, then there shouldn’t be a problem when they speak for/talk over a humyn regarding another issue.
+they think that because they can speak for animals without being called out by animals, then there shouldn’t be a problem when they speak for/talk over a human regarding another issue.

 basically, they think oppression is simple, and they use the word intersectionality to express that false idea that all oppression is the same.

-but why oh why does it always seem that animal rights fails miserably at at intersectionality??
+but why oh why does it always seem that animal rights fail miserably at intersectionality??

 because a lot of vegans don’t know what intersectionality actually means.